jneidel/dotfiles/docs/videos.md

 - On the state of the games industry and why you need to stop financially supporting companies like EA and Bethesda: [Bethesda VS Critics: How To Save The Games Industry](https://www.youtube.com/watch?v=C6NiXAdMzEk)
 - A look into speedrunning: [Speedrunning Is Awesome, And Here's Why](https://www.youtube.com/watch?v=I5auJOBC828)
 - Video games can be so much more than what they are: [Pathologic is Genius, And Here's Why](https://youtube.com/watch?v=JsNm2YLrk30)
+- What a really good rpg lookes like: [Fallout: New Vegas Is Genius, And Here's Why](https://www.youtube.com/watch?v=gzF7aHxk4Y4)

 ### Art